Kaltsoon/data-management-and-databases/exercises/sql-access-control-exercises.md

 _Alternatively_, you can do complete the tasks alone, _if you have installed SQL Server on your own computer_.
 Then you'll do the following:

 1. Connect to the SQL Server on your own computer (like you have done in the exercise before) in SQL Server Management Studio.
-2. Create a new SQL Server login name and new username in your database.
+2. Create a new SQL Server login name and username in your database.
 Then, grant the `CONNECT` privilege to the new username.
 You can do these steps by executing the following statements:

    ```sql
    -- feel free to change login name or password